JohnGUnderwood/atlas-search-cli/README.md

 - `--vector`: (Optional) Perform a vector search.
 - `--vectorField`: (Optional) The field to search for vectors.
 Required when `--vector` is used.
 - `--searchField`: (Optional) The field to search for text.
 Can be specified multiple times.
+- `--projectField`: (Optional) The field to project.
+Can be specified multiple times.
+- `--index`: (Optional) The name of the search index to use.
+- `--numCandidates`: (Optional) Number of candidates to consider for approximate vector search.
+Defaults to 10.
+- `--limit`: (Optional) Number of results to return.
+Defaults to 10.
 - `--verbose`: (Optional) Enable verbose logging to see the executed aggregation pipeline.